 Clip into the center of the V to release the tension as close to the stitch line as possible (be careful not to cut through).
 This step will keep your neckline free from any puckering at the center.

 2. Sew the pinned edges together in the crease of the bias tape.
-When you come to the V, with needle down, pivot the fabric to the other straight edge.
+When you come to the V, with the needle down, pivot the fabric to the other straight edge.
 And because you clipped into the V, you can now pull the first side to the left to get a straight line.
 Put your foot back down and continue sewing down the second edge.

 Make sure your seam allowance is wider than your reinforcing stitching line.